acmdas/das_fieldstones/morefieldstones2018.md

 ## Poetry
 Fri, 29 Jun 2018

 "<strong>John Keating</strong>:  We don&rsquo;t read and write poetry because it&rsquo;s cute.
 We read and write poetry because we are members of the human race.
 And the human race is filled with passion.
 And medicine, law, business, engineering, these are noble pursuits and necessary to sustain life.
 But poetry, beauty, romance, love, these are what we stay alive for.
 To quote from Whitman, &ldquo;O me!
 O life! &rdquo;¦ of the questions of these recurring; of the endless trains of the faithless &rdquo;¦ of cities filled with the foolish; what good amid these, O me, O life?&rdquo; Answer.
 That you are here&mdash;that life exists, and identity; that the powerful play goes on and you may contribute a verse.
 That the powerful play *goes on* and you may contribute a verse.
-What will your verse be?"&mdash;<em>Dead Poets Society (1989)</em> h/t [Epsilon Theory (Dr. Ben W. Hunt)](http://epsilontheory.com/clever-hans/)
+What will your verse be?"&mdash;*Dead Poets Society (1989)* h/t [Epsilon Theory (Dr. Ben W. Hunt)](http://epsilontheory.com/clever-hans/)

 ## Bloody Noses
 Wed, 04 Jul 2018

-"If there were more bloody noses, there'd be fewer wars."&mdash;<em>Hagbard Celene</em> in <em>The Illumninatus!</em> by [R. Shea and R. A. Wilson](https://www.goodreads.com/author/quotes/5752454.Robert_Shea?page=2)
+"If there were more bloody noses, there'd be fewer wars."&mdash;*Hagbard Celene* in *The Illumninatus!* by [R. Shea and R. A. Wilson](https://www.goodreads.com/author/quotes/5752454.Robert_Shea?page=2)

 ## Absurdum
 Wed, 04 Jul 2018

-"For the first time in history, we have reached a stage of absurdity in which a <em>reductio ad absurdum</em> is no longer viable as a rhetorical maneuver, for there is nothing so absurd that everyone recognizes it as such."&mdash;[Theodore Dalrymple](http://takimag.com/article/street_corner_semantics_theodore_dalrymple/)
+"For the first time in history, we have reached a stage of absurdity in which a *reductio ad absurdum* is no longer viable as a rhetorical maneuver, for there is nothing so absurd that everyone recognizes it as such."&mdash;[Theodore Dalrymple](http://takimag.com/article/street_corner_semantics_theodore_dalrymple/)

 History covers a long time and a lot of absurdity, but this is pretty clearly true &ndash;  least in my lifetime.